 Another popular stop along Inspiration Boulevard was the Alchemy Bar.
-A new addition to the Carnival line-up, it offered the perfect place for an upscale cocktail.
-Truth be told, the Inspiration’s Alchemy Bar lacked some of the charm found on other ships, feeling more like a theme set into an available space.
-But the drinks served were every bit as creative as found elsewhere, and the mixologists every bit as talented.
+A new addition to the Carnival line-up offered the perfect place for an upscale cocktail.
+Truth be told, Inspiration’s Alchemy Bar lacked some of the charm found on other ships, feeling more like a theme set in an available space.
+But the drinks served were as creative as found elsewhere, and the mixologists were equally talented.

 At the end of Inspiration Boulevard sat the Candlelight Lounge.
 As it’s tranquil-sounding name suggests, it was a perfect place to begin winding down your evening.
 Maybe with a cocktail, maybe with a show.
 Definitely with friends.

-Likewise, the Blue Iguana Cantina is a Carnival staple, found on nearly every ship.
-Yet somehow, knowing we can’t go to this particular one, on this particular ship, leaves us feeling a sense of loss.
+Likewise, the Blue Iguana Cantina is a Carnival staple found on nearly every ship.
+Yet somehow, knowing we can’t go to this particular one on this ship leaves us feeling a sense of loss.
 Or perhaps we’re just hungry for one of the venue’s signature dishes.

 Perhaps nowhere on an empty ship is quite as striking as the area around a pool.
-It’s unnatural for so fun a space to be so devoid of life.
+It’s unnatural for such a fun space to be so devoid of life.
 There should be music playing and water splashing, and the air should be filled with the smell of sunscreen being lathered on with a heavy hand.

-Instead, the pool is empty, the deck chairs put away.
+Instead, the pool is empty, and the deck chairs are put away.
 Nearby, the RedFrog Rum Bar’s blenders are silent, the shelves empty of liquor, the glasses long ago packed away.